Understanddeep/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents a script that creates a directory named my_first_directory a script that moves a file from a directory to another
+Display current directory contents a script that creates a directory named my_first_directory a script that moves a file from a directory to another a script that deletes a file from a specified directory